MtnViewJohn/DrawBoy/README.md

 # DESCRIPTION

-**drawboy** is a tool for driving an AVL Compu-Dobby I, II, III, or IV loom from a terminal interface.
+**drawboy** is a tool for driving an AVL Compu-Dobby I, II, III, IV, or 4.5 loom from a terminal interface.
 The picks in the specified draft file are sent to the loom over a serial or ethernet interface as the user treadles the draft.
 In addition to responding to treadle events from the loom, **drawboy** is